 - Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

 Within those three categories are more subtle differences.
-Let’s take a look at each of the types of mental health treatment and how they support teens.

-#### Updated

-- Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

-Within those three categories are more subtle differences.
-Let’s take a look at each of the mental health treatment options and how they support teens.
+Let’s take a look at each of the teen mental health treatment options and how they support young people.